Shikhar16078/dsf_backend_adk/README.md

 ## 🚀 Features

+- 🤖 **Modular Agent Architecture**
-- 🤖 Modular agent architecture using Google ADK
+  Built using Google ADK for a clean, extensible agent-based system.

+- 🧭 **Intent-Based Routing**
-- 🧭 Root agent routes requests to sub-agents based on user intent
+  A root agent intelligently routes user requests to the appropriate sub-agent based on intent.

-- 📚 Scheduler agent recommends courses based on academic history
-- 💬 Talkative agent handles casual, ethical, and off-topic conversation
+- 📚 **Scheduler Agent**
+  Handles scheduling-related queries by interacting with mock databases (courses, offerings, students), and includes tools like `get_enrollable_courses`, `get_course_details`, and `build_schedule`.

+- 💬 **Talkative Agent**
+  Manages casual, off-topic, and ethical conversations, ensuring user engagement stays human-like and safe.

+- 📦 **Easily Extensible**
-- 📦 Easy to extend with new tools or agents
+  Simple to add new tools or agents with minimal changes, enabling fast iteration.

-- 📜 Clean logging and instruction-based agent behavior
+- 📜 **Instruction-Based Behavior + Logging**
+  Agent behavior is driven by instruction files, with clean and contextual logging to aid debugging and traceability.

 ---